 Proof.
-Because the diameter of T is at most n-1, the convergecast and the broadcast together take at most 2n-2 time units.
+Because the diameter of T is at most n-1, the converge cast and the broadcast together take at most 2n-2 time units.
 Per clock pulse, the synchronizer sends at most 2n-2 synchronization messages (one in each direction over each edge of T).

-With an improvement (due to Awerbuch) of the GHS algorithm (Algorithm 15) you saw in Chapter 3, it is possible to construct an MST in time O(n) with $O(m+n\log n)$ messages in an asynchronous environment.
-Once the tree is computed, the tree can be made rooted in time O(n) with O(n) messages. \square
+With the improved variant of the GHS algorithm (Algorithm 2.18) mentioned in Chapter 2, it is possible to construct an MST in time $\mathcal{O}(n)$ with $\mathcal{O}(m + n \log n)$ messages in an asynchronous environment.
+Once the tree is computed, the tree can be made rooted in time $\mathcal{O}(n)$ with $\mathcal{O}(n)$ messages. \Box

-• We now got a time-efficient synchronizer (α) and a message-efficient synchronizer (β) , it is only natural to ask whether we can have the best of both worlds.
+We now got a time-efficient synchronizer (α) and a message-efficient synchronizer (β), it is only natural to ask whether we can have the best of both worlds.
 And, indeed, we can.
 How is that synchronizer called?
-Quite obviously: γ .
+Quite obviously: γ.

-8.4 Synchronizer γ
+10.4 The Hybrid Synchronizer γ

-Figure 8.1: A cluster partition of a network: The dashed cycles specify the clusters, cluster leaders are black, the solid edges are the edges of the intracluster trees, and the bold solid edges are the intercluster edges
+Figure 10.9: A cluster partition of a network: The dashed cycles specify the clusters, cluster leaders are black, the solid edges are the edges of the intracluster trees, and the bold solid edges are the intercluster edges

 Synchronizer γ can be seen as a combination of synchronizers α and β .
 In the initialization phase, the network is partitioned into clusters of small diameter.
 In each cluster, a leader node is chosen and a BFS tree rooted at this leader node is computed.
 These trees are called the intracluster trees.
 Two clusters C_1 and C_2 are called neighboring if there are nodes $u \in C_1$ and $v \in C_2$ for which $(u,v) \in E$.
 For every two neighboring clusters, an intercluster edge is chosen, which will serve for communication between these clusters.
-Figure 8.1 illustrates this partitioning into clusters.
+Figure 10.9 illustrates this partitioning into clusters.
 We will discuss the details of how to construct such a partition in the next section.
 We say that a cluster is safe if all its nodes are safe.